bofhgr/TM-Target-Profile-for-SC-by-qp/README.md

 Recommended extra step: In TARGET Script Editor under the TOOLS menu, click on OPTIONS and then click the Tab EDITOR.
 Select the first option so the script auto-loads every time you open the script editor, you will only have to click RUN.

+Recomended extra step: Do the below if you face issues with your joysticks not responding after a few minutes of running the script.
+This is a known issue with Windows Power Management for USB devices that assumes the joysticks are safe to power off when they detect the combined virtual joystick that this script creates.
+To disable this behaviour you have to do the following once.
+You will have to re-do these steps if you switch your joystick to another USB slot.

+1. Press Windows Key + R to open the run menu.
+Type Regedit and press enter to open up the Windows Registry Editor.
+2. Navigate from the left side folder-like structure to the location:
+		Computer \ HKEY_LOCAL_MACHINE \ SYSTEM \ CurrentControlSet \ Enum \ USB
+3. Navigate a few items down the USB tree until you see the ones starting with "VID_044..."
+These are the ThrustMaster Products.
+4. For device represented on this tree starting with VID_044... expand the tree and go to Device Parameters
+5. On the right side of regedit window you will see two settings you need to change from 1 to 0 AllowIdlelrplnD3 and
+	EnhancedPowerManagementEnabled
+6. To change these settings just double-click the parameter and on the Edit DWORD window type in Value Data: 0 instead of 1.
+7. Click OK to close the DWORD edit and repeat for both parameters and for each joystick device.
+8. Rebot your PC to apply the change and run the script normaly from now on.

 You may find the latest version of qp's Thrustmaster Joystick Button Mappings here: https://1drv.ms/x/s!AuKEmoCXDlmvwdRZCDnmGPjJ3Nmfgw

 *****************************************************************************************************************